exaco/laravel-octane-dockerfile/README.md

 # Laravel Octane Dockerfile

-A pretty configurable and production ready multi-stage Dockerfile for [Laravel Octane](https://github.com/laravel/octane) powered web services and microservices.
+A pretty configurable, production-ready and multi-stage Dockerfile for [Laravel Octane](https://github.com/laravel/octane) powered web services and microservices.

 The Docker configuration provides the following setup: